 My husband really loves to pop the muffin in the microwave in the morning during deer hunting season.
 He rises very early and he can eat it in his Jeep on the way to his tree stand.
-As for me, I don’t need an excuse to eat these…I will eat them all week long just because they are so very delicious.
+But for me, I don’t need an excuse to eat these…I will eat them all week long just because they are so very delicious.

 They are very simple to make and take a basic classic corn muffin to a whole new level.
 The addition of bacon and a hint of maple is comforting and satisfying.
 The taste is almost like a pancake in a muffin form.
 Yummy!